Hacktitude/DevQuest-Test-run-2024-Guide/challenge00.md

 </p>

 ## Challenge 0.b
-In the `landing page of the application(client/welcome.html)` there are some buttons which are not working.
+In the landing page of the application `(client/index.html)` there are some buttons which are not working.
 The buttons are supposed to navigate to the respective pages.
 The buttons are as follows:
     - `Sign Up` - This hyperlink is supposed to take the user to the sign up page(client/signup.html).
     - `Login`, `Get Started` - These hyperlink is supposed to take the user to the login page(client/login.html).